Naddiseo/kaml/README.md

 a lot of text data.
 A few solutions that languages employ to this are multiline strings and heredocs.
 The main problem with these two approaches is that it can hide the structure of the data from an editor, which for HTML editing could hinder development.
 KAML solves this problem a different way, with "Raw Strings", or "Raw Blocks."
-Raw strings are surrounded by triple curly braces, and behave similarly to other string types, except that the only variable escaping is done with the third `${}` syntax.
+Raw strings are surrounded by triple curly braces, and escape most of the text, unlike quoted strings with require you to escape things like unicode sequences and newlines.
+In raw strings, variable escaping is done with the third `${}` syntax.
 A dollar sign, or curly brace by itself are just treated as plain text.

 ```

+	// name = "Bob"
 	{{{
-	Hello World.
-I have $10.
+	Hello ${name}.
+I have $10.\n
 	let set C = {1,2,3}
 	}}}